The Atacama Cosmology Telescope: A census of bridges between galaxy clusters: Comparison with simulations

 \subsection{Magneticum Pathfinder}

 The Magneticum Pathfinder suite is composed of hydrodynamical simulations of different cosmological volumes, each of them sampled with a large number of particles to provide better spatial resolution.
 Simulations were performed with the Tree/SPH code Gadget-3, a refined version of Gadget-2 code \cite{Springel_2005}.
 In this work we used the \textit{hr} resolution run of \textit{box2b}, with a volume of ($640$ comoving Mpc/h)$^3$, containing $2 \cdot 2880^3$ particles.
 The box was simulated using a $\Lambda$CDM cosmological model with WMAP7 parameters \cite{Komatsu_2011} and includes a number of physical and astrophysical processes, including star formation and chemical evolution, black holes and AGN feedback as well as large-scale magnetic fields.
 A sample of $\approx 2000$ clusters with mass similar to the one observed by ACT was extracted from seven snapshots at redshift $0.25 < z < 0.9$.
-Then, a list of cluster pairs was compiled using the cluster centers provided by the code outputs.
+Then, a list of cluster pairs was compiled using the cluster centers provided by the code outputs, identified using the SubHalo halo finder algorithm \citep{Dolag2009}.
+The full cluster catalogue was then parsed to identify pairs matching our criterion.
 Simulated Compton-$y$ maps were subsequently computed using \textsc{Smac}, a map-making utility for idealized observations \cite{Dolag_2005}.
 Maps were centered on the (projected) cluster bridge, and integrated along the line of sight in the same way as for THE300 sample.
 Cluster pairs were initially identified using the same criteria of peculiar velocity difference and projected distance as Hilton et al.\ \cite{Hilton_2021}.
 Then, crowded maps and maps with overlapping clusters were rejected with the same methodology as used for \thethree.
-The remaining maps were divided into mass and redshift bins, and then bootstrapped in the same was as for the \thethree sample (section~\ref{sec:thethreehundred}).
+The remaining maps were divided into mass and redshift bins, and then resampled and bootstrapped in the same was as for the \thethree sample (section~\ref{sec:thethreehundred}).
 The result is shown in figure~\ref{fig:stack_magneticum}.